faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 Most today hypothesize that the book was [a remix of ideas](https://www.bookofmormonorigins.com/) from Smith's milieu (whether synthesized by him or other authors).
 Nonetheless, plagiarism from, or at least strong influence by, modern sources can be demonstrated:

 [bullet this out]

+We can deduce that Joseph followed after the 1769 King James version *specifically* when injecting those passages into the Book of Mormon.

 * OT: Grant Hardy and 1769 scholar survey on Isaiah
 * NT: Frederick; end of Mark